 Bluegrassers, but with eclectic, outlaw-friendly tastes.
 This zippy quintet from Providence first formed in the late 'Seventies, and played together until 1986 (with the usual reunion shows and whatnot to follow... ) The lineup on this album included Mike Bresler on mandolin, Karl Dennis (fiddle), Jeffrey Horton (bass), Paul Mellyn (guitar), and Eddie Stern on banjo...
 In addition to a few truegrass oldies, they also covered tunes from the likes of the Amazing Rhythm Aces ("Say You Lied") and Little Feat ("Six Feet Of Snow") and had a few originals of their own...
 Mike Bresler composed one called "Grits!" while Eddie Stern contributes three tunes: "Cowboys Dig Them High-Heeled Shoes," "Half And Half," and "Enchilada Breakdown," which I imagine in part was an homage to the Flying Burrito Brothers...
 (Or maybe I'm just getting a little hungry?)
 Anyway, vests may come from Vest Virginia, but little old Rhode Island is famous for... bluegrass?
 You betcha!

-Born Richard Zacharian, "Cousin Richie" was a hillbilly singer from Rhode Island who -- along with his brother Eddie Zack -- recorded numerous 78s and singles for major labels and tiny indies alike, and in the early 1950s hosted a nationally syndicated NBC radio show called the Hayloft Jamboree.
+You'll forgive me for assuming that a country musician named Richie Zack -- "Cousin" Richie Zack, no less! -- would be some kind of unreconstructed uber-hick, hillbilly singer, though at least on this album he was actually a crooning smoothie, along the lines of Hank Locklin or Eddy Arnold.
+Born Richard Zacharian, "Cousin Richie" was a country singer from Rhode Island who -- along with his brother Eddie Zack -- recorded numerous 78s and singles for major labels and tiny indies alike, and in the early 1950s hosted a nationally syndicated NBC radio show called the Hayloft Jamboree.
 They started out in the 1930s, and moved through several styles of music -- cowboy songs, hillbilly boogie and honkytonk -- and remained popular regional figures for several decades.
-Not sure when this souvenir album came out, but from the looks of it, I'm guessing sometime in the 1970s or possibly early '80s.
+I'm guessing that these are later recordings, and that his earlier work was bit rougher around the edges...
+But I ain't complaining: this is still pretty good!
+This souvenir album came out in early 1980s...
+Unfortunately, no info on the musicians backing him, but I guess you can't have everything.
+Mr. Zack passed away in 2002, at the age of 79.